 What happens with my nomination?

-The shortlist will be announced online and within Civil Service World.
+The shortlist will be announced in 1 October 2018 online and within Civil Service World, our media partner

 Our panel of expert judges will review the shortlist and select the winners in each of the awards categories.

-The winners will be announced at a prestigious reception in November to celebrate their achievements, and share best practice.
+The winners will be announced at the prestigious Awards Ceremony in November.

 Do I have to tell the person I am nominating them?